gitmepho/k8s-load-testing-and-autoscaling/README.md

 k6 run --vus 10 script.js
 ```

-`script.js` has simple javascript program to run load test using stages approach to ramp up and down using VU (Virtual Users)
+`script.js` has a simple javascript program to run load test using stages approach to ramp up and down using VU (Virtual Users)

 Result output: